awkwordplay/awkwordplay.github.io/_posts/2014-12-01-everyday-hassles-in-go.markdown

 	index := map[int
 {% endhighlight %}

 Uh-oh again.
 We even had to stop typing.
 We can not use the empty interface as our key in the map...
 To be able to use something as a map key the members of that type must be comparable (<a href="http://golang.org/ref/spec#Comparison_operators">http://golang.org/ref/spec#Comparison_operators</a>).
 Empty interfaces are not comparable, since they can represent non-comparable types!
-This way we can forgot our neat implementating which reuses the idempotent nature of setting keys of a map!
+This way we can forget our neat implementation which reuses the idempotent nature of setting keys of a map!

 Let's look for an other approach - surely the Go authors have paved the way for us.
 Let's take a look at the <a href="http://golang.org/pkg/sort/">sort package</a>.
 We see a quite descriptively named <a href="http://golang.org/pkg/sort/#Interface">sort.Interface</a> type there: